 Most of the UFR Region in California's Sierra Nevada range, which is identified by the Endangered Species Coalition as one of the top 10 most vulnerable habitats to climate change.
 The region has a diverse ecosystem, which is dependent on snowmelt from the Sierra Nevada and Cascade ranges to regulate the water cycle and vibrancy of the habitat.
-Nearly 200 species in the habitat are on California's Special http://www.fs.usda.gov/Internet/FSE_DOCUMENTS/stelprd3820062.pdf.
-77 Ibid.
+Nearly 200 species in the habitat are on California's Special Animals List, which tracks threatened and endangered species in the state.
+As rains replace winter snows, the annual spring snowmelt will continue to move earlier, disrupting ecosystem function (Endangered Species 2010).